engapa/osc-docker-builder/README.rst

     $ docker exec -it 1f395d7273b9 /bin/bash -c "heat --version"
     1.5.0

-If you prefer operate into the container :
+If you prefer operate within the container :

 ::